Skip to main content

 Texans sweep season series, maintain two-game edge in AFC South division they won last season

-Not only are the Texans in control of the division, they have the head-to-head tiebreaker over the Colts.
+Not only are the Texans in control of the division, but they also have the head-to-head tiebreaker over the Colts.

 Here are five keys to the 6-2 Texans’ latest win: